kiptuidenis/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-This repo contains tasks on System-Devops
+This repo contains tasks on Processes and Signals in Linux Operating System